tatianegercina/FinTech/01-Lesson-Plans/11-Classification/3/LessonPlan.md

 * We chose a balanced random forest implementation for the ensemble model.
 The performance seems comparable to the logistic regression after resampling.

-* The PR curve looks very similar, with the logistic regression results seemingly a little better at thresholds that produce higher recall - i.e., lower thresholds for predicting the fraud class.
+* The PR curve looks very similar, with the logistic regression results seemingly a little better at thresholds that produce higher recall-i.e., lower thresholds for predicting the fraud class.

 Ask students if there are any questions about this activity before ending the class.